 Evening With Spirit February 9, 2019

-Celebrated Mediums Mary Anne Kennedy and Lynn Zammit are kindly offering an Evening with Spirit in support of the Zach Sutherland and Kaya Firth Resiliency Fund for a second year.
+Celebrated Medium Mary Anne Kennedy once again kindly donated her time and immense talent to offer an Evening with Spirit in support of the Zach Sutherland and Kaya Firth Resiliency Fund for a second year.

-Pictures with Santa at the Terra Cotta Country Store
+Pictures with Santa at the Terra Cotta Country Store, November 17, 2018

 With thanks to Judy, Bob, Isabella and Margie, the kindhearted family who runs the Terra Cotta Country Store.
 They believe what we believe: that there is hope after tragedy, life after loss and healing after heartbreak.
 That through showing up and making an effort, one young life at a time, together we foster resilience for all.